adni03/ROI/Report.md

 - Score calculation

 #### Data Filtering:
 University recommendations are very sensitive to the preferences of the student and their academic profile.
 To take into consideration their choices, we ask the user to provide us their SAT and ACT scores, the types of university they are looking for, their regions of interest and the tuition range they are comfortable with.
 With these parameters, we filter out the data to obtain a list of universities that best match their criteria.
+We realize that having the flexibility with these input parameters is quite important to the stakeholder which in our case are students.

 #### Modeling:
-The over-arching approach we took was to cluster the universities into three groups based on scores and recommended universities from a cluster that best matched the student’s profile.
-The reasoning behind choosing three clusters was to segregate the universities into how difficult it would be for the student to get accepted: Easy, Medium and Hard.
+The overarching approach we took was to cluster the universities into three groups based on scores and recommended universities from a cluster that best matched the student’s profile.
+The reasoning behind choosing three clusters was to segregate the universities into how difficult it would be for the student to get accepted into: Easy, Medium and Hard.
 Given the student’s academic test scores, they will be assigned to a cluster and their recommendations come from universities that belong to this cluster.

 The algorithm of choice for this clustering is K-Means Clustering [5].
 Given the filtered data, we train a k-means model and obtain the cluster labels for each of the universities.
 We then run the model on the scores submitted by the user to obtain a cluster assignment.
 This assignment is then used to identify the universities where students’ profile is most similar to the user.